Emergencies and Repairs

 Emergencies often cause a panicked reaction and if the landlord is not instantly available, tenants might react hastily.
 Before going ahead and ordering major repairs, you must understand what constitutes emergency repairs and which situations warrant action on their part.

 If a your belongings are damaged or destroyed because of a problem in the residence, such as a leaking roof, normally you, not your landlord, will be liable for the replacement of your damaged belongings.
 For full protection against these situations, you should carry your own rental unit contents insurance.

 An emergency repair is required when something in the rental unit has broken and the health or safety of the tenant is in danger or the building or property is at risk until repairs can be made.
 By law, your landlord should handle and pay for emergency repairs.

 You should try to contact the landlord or the emergency contact at least twice; leave a message if no one answers; record the date and time of the calls, faxes, or e-mails and allow a reasonable amount of time for them to respond.

 In some situations, repairs must be performed immediately to reduce personal risk or property damage.
 If you are unable to reach the landlord, you can authorize the repair work yourself.
 Repairs can also be authorized by an order from the rental authority in your province or territory.

 If you are authorizing an emergency repair because a landlord is unavailable, you should keep all paperwork related to the incident.
 Ask the repair worker to bill the landlord directly for the emergency.
-If repairs must be paid upon completion, tenants should keep track of expenses, notify the landlord and ask for reimbursement.
+If repairs must be paid upon completion, you should keep track of expenses, notify the landlord and ask for reimbursement.

-Avoid paying for anything that is not a true emergency, because the landlord could refuse to repay your expenses.
+Avoid paying for anything that is not a true emergency, because your landlord could refuse to repay your expenses.
 Use this chart to gauge whether a repair is an emergency putting you at risk or something you can live with for a few days.

 - Broken pipe(s) are flooding the premises.